DominicTWHV/Anti_Server_Scanner/README.md

 **This script has only been tested on a bare bones deployment, using pterodactyl or docker (or similar) may not work well.**

+If you use docker, swap out all `INPUT` statements for `DOCKER-USER` instead.

 ------------------------------------------------------

 # Deployment: